Healthy, paleo twice baked sweet potatoes are incredibly delicious and creamy – no junky topping necessary!

 When I think about comfort food, one of the dishes that come to mind is twice baked sweet potatoes.
 There’s something incredible about the creamy, buttery mixture, baked twice to enhance the flavors and textures even more.

 I love sweet potatoes in general – I often make microwave sweet potato and enjoy it with just a sprinkle of salt.
-But these twice baked sweet potatoes, seasoned with butter, maple syrup, cinnamon and cayenne, are practically addictive.
+But this recipe is especially addictive.
 Don’t say I didn’t warn you! 🙂

 Twice-Baked Sweet Potatoes

 - 1 large sweet potato, 12 oz, scrubbed clean